gerson-a/TechDeals-eCommerce-Analysis/README.md

 Moving forward, TechDeals should consider the following proposals --

 ### Marketing:
+* Advertise more heavily during February/June/October to combat TechDeals' historically poor performance during those months.

- * Work with marketing team to better understand why email was the most effective marketing channel.
+* Work with marketing team to better understand why email was the most effective channel at generating loyalty program signups.

 * Increase social media marketing, as the channel had an above-average conversion rate.
 Decrease direct marketing spend due to its low signup rate.

 ### Data Quality:
-* Work with data engineering to track precisely when customers sign up for the loyalty program, both in the past (if possible) and moving froward.
+* Work with data engineering to track precisely when customers sign up for the loyalty program, both in the past (if possible) and moving forward.

 * Investigate missing refund data from 2022 and ensure future transactions will be unaffected.